 It has a parameter, a CK_ECDH_AES_KEY_WRAP_PARAMS structure.

-The mechanism can wrap and un-wrap an asymmetric target key of any length and type using an EC key.
+The mechanism can wrap and unwrap an asymmetric target key of any length and type using an EC key.

 A temporary AES key is derived from a temporary EC key and the wrapping EC key using the CKM_ECDH1_DERIVE mechanism.

-The derived AES key is used for wrapping the target key using the CKM_AES_KEY_WRAP_PAD mechanism.
+The derived AES key is used for wrapping the target key using the CKM_AES_KEY_WRAP_KWP mechanism.

 For wrapping, the mechanism -